 Treatment for the symptoms of Radiculopathy can be divided into non-surgical treatments and surgical treatments.
 The "Gold Standard" of medical care for Radiculopathy is to exhaust all possible non-surgical treatments before any surgical procedures are performed.

 The following non-surgical treatments. have been found to be the most successful in keeping people comfortable:

 - Physical Therapy may include exercise, the use of modalities to limit muscle spasm, and working with gait training.

 - Maintain good posture at all times....walking, sitting, and sleeping.
 Good posture reduces abnormal pressure on the spinal cord and the nerve roots; this should help to reduce pain.
-We have found that the Walpilo Pillow will provide your neck with the proper support, while comfortably maintaining it in a neutral position.
-Click her for information about this uniquely effective pillows.
+We have found that the Walpilo and Mediflow Pillow will provide your neck with the proper support, while comfortably maintaining it in a neutral position.
+Click her for information about these uniquely effective pillows.
 For those with Lumbar Radiculopathy, we recommend a Knee Elevator.
 The unique shape of this product helps to provide true pain relief.

 - Nonsteroidal Anti-Inflammatory Drugs (NSAID) include the following over-the-counter medications: Advil, Motrin, and Ibuprofen.
 Indomethacin is an example of a prescription NSAID.
 All of these medications can cause various side effects, some very severe.
 While they may help reduce the symptoms of Radiculopathy, we highly recommend that you discuss these medications (including the over-the-counter ones) with your doctor before taking them.